2134689/smartinternz08-genAI-NutritionAppGeminiAI-Shahib/README.md

 ## Features
-**Image Analysis:** Capture or upload images of your meals for nutritional analysis.
+**⭐Image Analysis:** Capture or upload images of your meals for nutritional analysis.

-**Personalized Recommendations:** Provide dietary input to receive tailored meal plans and advice.
+**⭐Personalized Recommendations:** Provide dietary input to receive tailored meal plans and advice.

-**Nutritional Breakdown:** Get detailed nutritional information, including carbohydrates, fats, fibers, sugars, and other dietary components.
+**⭐Nutritional Breakdown:** Get detailed nutritional information, including carbohydrates, fats, fibers, sugars, and other dietary components.

-**Visual Representation:** View a pie chart of nutritional components and their percentages.
+**⭐Visual Representation:** View a pie chart of nutritional components and their percentages.

 ## Technologies Used